-What Can a Handyman Do in Carbondale, Pennsylvania?
+What Can a Handyman Do Without a License in Carbondale, Pennsylvania?

 In Pennsylvania, most “handyman/home improvement” work on one- or two-family residences is regulated through the state Home Improvement Contractor (HIC) Registration program (not a trade license).
 If you perform home improvement work over a small-dollar exemption threshold, you generally must register as a PA Home Improvement Contractor and follow contract/consumer-protection rules; separate local permits and (often) local trade licensing still apply for electrical/plumbing/HVAC.